AdHoc-Protocol/AdHoc-protocol/README.md

  is a set of a **bit flags**

-If your constants have non primitive datatype, use static/const fields optionally:
+If your constants have a non-primitive data type, you can use static or const fields, either
--  Of the pack, they are logically related with.
+-  within a pack that they are logically related to,
--  Or the `constants set` declared with struct C# construction.
+-  or within a constants set declared using a C# struct construction.

-enums and  `constants set` are copied on every host and never transfered.
+Enums and  `constants sets` are copied on every host and are never transfered.

-Value of constants declared with `static` fields may be assigned as a number or as a result of a static expression.
+The values of constants declared with `static` fields can be assigned as a number or as the result of a static expression.
 You can use any available C# functions.
-Values are calculated during the code generating time.
+Values are calculated during the code generaton time.

-The constants declared with `const` fields can be used as `attributes parameters`.
-It has a value, but its value should be the result of a compile-time expression.
+Constants declared with `const` fields can be used as `attributes parameters`.
+They have a value, but that value must be the result of a compile-time expression.
-Due to language restrictions the standard static C# functions cannot be used to calculate the value.
+Due to language restrictions, standard static C# functions cannot be used to calculate the value.
-To overcomes this limitation, AdHoc protocol description syntax use `///<see cref="Pack.static_field_with_real_value"/>` construction.
+To overcomes this limitation, the AdHoc protocol description syntax uses the `///<see cref="Pack.static_field_with_real_value"/>` construction.
-At code generation time system "copy" value and type from `static` based constant  to `const` based constant.
+At code generation time the system "copies" the value and type from a `static` -based constant  to a `const` -based constant.

 <details>
  <summary><span style = "font-size:30px">👉</span><b><u>Click to see</u></b></summary>